tin2tin/3D_LUT_Import_VSE/README.md

 ## Usage Guide
 ### Step 1.
 Prepare Your Scene
-Select Strips: Choose non-audio VSE strips (video/image/emoji strips).
+Select Strips: Choose non-audio VSE strips (video/image/visual strips).
-Ensure Numpy is Installed:
-The script requires numpy.
-Install via Blender’s built-in Python: import sys
-!{sys.executable} -m pip install numpy

 ### Step 2.
 Import the LUT
 Open the Add Menu:
 In the VSE, press Shift + A → Navigate to Effects → Click "LUT (Cube File)".

-Choose Your LUT File:
-A file browser will open:

 Navigate to your .cube LUT file (e.g., Rec709_to_P3.cube).

 Optional: Check Desaturate to convert to grayscale while keeping tonal curves.
-Apply the LUT:

 The script processes your LUT:
 Reduction interpolation (if needed).
 Modifier application over selected strips.
-Desaturation modifier added if selected (Desaturate is checked).
+Hue modifier with saturation zeroed added if selected (Desaturate is checked).

 ### Step 3.
 Modify or Remove LUTs
 Overwrite Existing LUTs: Re-run the operator on the same strips – it automatically removes old modifiers.

 View Modifiers:
-In the VSE Properties Shelf (N), select a strip to see modifiers like "LUT RGB Curves" and "Desaturation" (if added).
+In the VSE Properties Shelf (N), select a strip to see modifiers like "LUT RGB Curves" and "Hue" (if Desaturation is seleceted).

 ## Requirements
 Blender Version: ≥ 3.0 (tested up through 4.x).
 LUT Format: Standard .cube files with proper headers, e.g.:
-LUT_3D_SIZE 16
+LUT_3D_SIZE 33

-## Python Dependencies:
-numpy (pre-installed in most Blender distributions).

 ## Example Workflow

 Standard LUT Application:
 Select a clip → Shift-A → Effects → LUT (Cube File) → Choose LUT → Uncheck Desaturate.
 Result: Colors adjusted to the LUT’s RGB curves.